Financing Graduate Study

 Living Costs

 College meals are very popular and considered good value.
 The College uses a cashless payment system which allows students to top-up their credit and take as many or as few meals in Hall as they like.
-Graduates students also dine free at the first three formal halls each term (weekly 3-course dinners), after which they are charged at a subsidised rate.
-This is regardless of whether you live on-site or off-site!
+Graduate students also dine free at the first three formal halls each term (weekly 3-course dinners), after which they are charged at a subsidised rate.
+This is regardless of whether you live on-site or off-site.

-You will also receive an annual free printing allowance of 600 sheets (over which there is a small charge).
+You will receive an annual free printing allowance of 600 sheets (over which there is a small charge).
 There is also a small fee for membership of the Middle Common Room (the graduate student body in the college).